fqueze/usb-power-profiling/README.md

 ## HTTP API
 - `GET /profile` will return a profile containing all the data since the script has started.
 You can view it by [loading it](https://profiler.firefox.com/from-url/http%3A%2F%2Flocalhost%3A2121%2Fprofile/calltree/?v=10) in the [Firefox Profiler](https://profiler.firefox.com).
 - `GET /power?start=<start timestamp in ms>&end=<end timestamp in ms>` returns only a power track to be added into a profile from the Gecko Profiler.
 The start timestamp should be `profile.meta.startTime + profile.meta.profilingStartTime` from the profile and the end timestamp should be `profile.meta.startTime + profile.meta.profilingEndTime`.
+- `GET /rawdata?last=<timestamp>` returns all the stored data in JSON format if the last timestamp is omitted, or all data more recent than the provided last timestamp if it is provided.
+This API is used by the live profiling web UI.

 # Supported devices
 ## Power meters known to work